DaniilFedotov/ctrade/README.md

 sudo docker exec backend python manage.py testimport
 ```

+The following pages are currently available: Deals, Traders.

-You can open the web interface at http://localhost:8000/home/
+You can open the web interface at http://localhost:8000/

 The following commands are available for the Telegram bot:
 * `/start x` - start existing trading bot with id x;